 Among the most important purposes of the municipal plan is creating a foundation for land use regulation.
-Under recent changes to state statute, it now a requirement that land use regulations be in conformance with the plan.
+It is a requirement that land use regulations be in conformance with the plan.
 “Conformance with the plan” is defined in statute (§4403) as meaning: “a proposed implementation tool, including a bylaw or bylaw amendment that is in accord with the municipal plan in effect at the time of adoption, when the bylaw or bylaw amendment includes all the following:

 - Makes progress toward attaining, or at least does not interfere with, the goals and policies contained in the municipal plan